-First of all, keep in mind that I'm not an attorney.
-But according to what I know, yes.
-You can be charged with a crime on a statement (or statements) from a witness(es).
-Even in the absence of cameras.
-(As many stores still are not equipped with them.)
-I've been in situations where I was returning to my store from lunch (or a bathroom visit) and have seen a shoplifting take place and had to pursue it without the use of cameras.
-It's also what stores did 'back in the day' before the invention of surveillance cameras.
+A: First of all, keep in mind that I'm not an attorney.
+According to what I know, you can be charged with a crime on a statement (or statements) from a witness.
+Even with the absence of cameras—since many stores still are not equipped with them— I've been in situations where I was returning to my store from lunch (or a bathroom visit) and have seen a shoplifting take place and had to pursue it without the use of cameras.
+It's also what stores did "back in the day" before the invention of surveillance cameras.

 Your second question doesn't come down to a credibility issue, as much as what evidence the store has against you.
 There may be video.
 You're not 100% sure.
 You also don't know if there are one or more witnesses to your theft.
 The proof of burden is on the store.
 They have to prove your guilt to the judge.
 Unfortunately, you'll have to defend yourself.
 Just like any other court case (if it comes to that) the person with the better story wins.
 I suggest you contact an attorney, discuss this with him or her, and discover your options.
 Good luck!